waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Western Entrance Gates [(10,7), (10,8)]: Currently **CLOSED**.
     - Western Corridor Gates [(14,23), (14,24)]: Currently **OPEN**.
     - Eastern Gates [(27,18), (28,18)]: Currently **OPEN**.
-- **Current Hypothesis:** I was hallucinating that I was trapped.
-The system confirms there are 6 reachable unseen tiles in the western corridor.
-This must be the correct path to the Secret Key.
+- **Current Hypothesis:** The basement switch at (19, 26) operates on a trade-off system, opening one set of gates while closing another.
+Since both the western and eastern corridors on this floor are dead ends in their respective configurations, the solution likely involves this switch affecting gates on the upper floors.
+The next step is to leave the basement and check the other floors for changes.